zeek/zeek/examples/httpmonitor/index.rst

 .. note::

-    The redefinition of :bro:see:`Site::local_nets` is only done inside this script to make it a self-contained example.
+    The redefinition of :zeek:see:`Site::local_nets` is only done inside this script to make it a self-contained example.
 It's typically redefined somewhere else.